-During 2015, the Board continued to revise and update the basic training program (760 hours).
+During 2016, the Board continued to revise and update the basic training program (760 hours).
 Merit training was offered, including several web-based training programs.
 The Board continues to focus on revising the continuing education program.

 Activities of the Board, and its staff, as well as training programs, are supported independent of the PCCD General Fund budget.
 This is accomplished through a surcharge on all legal papers served by sheriffs' offices.
 PCCD is responsible for making disbursements from the Sheriff and Deputy Sheriff Education and Training Account, a restricted receipts account maintained by the Office of State Treasurer, for the costs of the training program, its administration, and the expenses of the Board.
+However, the last increase in the surcharge was in 2000 along with an increase to 100 percent salary reimbursements to the counties.
+In 2013, the Board's spending exceeded its revenues.
+This along with transfers by previous administrations from the training account to the General Fund has depleted the training account.
+The Board has taken prudent cost saving measures and reduced or cancelled training where appropriate.
+It now must rely on a legislative fix through an increase in the surcharge.